-We’ll take your calls and questions LIVE as you share your for saving and spending wisely.
+We’ll take your calls and questions LIVE as you share your tips for spending and saving at the drug counter.
 Plus, four lucky callers will have a chance to win a crosscut shredder!
 Rules Apply.
 During the show call 1-877-283-7570 for your chance to win.

 To participate in all AARP Live events on your smart phone and enjoy an enhanced mobile experience, simply download the Vekeo App in iTunes or Google Play.
 When you open the app, go to the find tab where you’ll see the upcoming AARP Live events.
 Hit the plus sign to join and you’ll be notified when the event and future AARP Live events begin.

-- Check out these 99 Ways to Save from the AARP Bulletin!
+- Check out the health and wellness saving tips in the 99 Ways to Save article from the AARP Bulletin!

 - Join the AARP Live Viewer’s Club!